Julian Phillips (basketball): College career

 Phillips entered his freshman season at Tennessee as the Volunteers' starting small forward.
 He was named to the 2022 Battle 4 Atlantis All-Tournament team after averaging a team-leading 13.3 points per game.
 Phillips played in 32 games with 25 starts as a freshman and averaged 8.3 points and 4.7 rebounds per game.
 After the season, Phillips declared for the 2023 NBA draft while maintaining his eligibility.
 After taking part in the NBA draft combine and receiving positive feedback, he decided to remain in the draft.

 Professional career

+Chicago Bulls (2023–2026)

 Phillips was selected with the 35th overall pick in the 2023 NBA draft by the Boston Celtics, and was soon traded to the Chicago Bulls via the Washington Wizards.
+Phillips made 40 appearances for the Bulls during his rookie campaign, recording averages of 2.2 points, 0.9 rebounds, and 0.3 assists.

+Phillips played in 79 contests (including five starts) for Chicago in the 2024–25 NBA season, averaging 4.6 points, 2.1 rebounds, and 0.5 assists.
+He made 35 appearances (two starts) for Chicago during the 2025–26 season, logging averages of 2.8 points, 1.3 rebounds, and 0.2 assists.

+Minnesota Timberwolves (2026)

+On February 4, 2026, Philips and Ayo Dosunmu were traded to the Minnesota Timberwolves in exchange for Rob Dillingham, Leonard Miller, and four second-round picks.

+Houston Rockets (2026–present)

+On July 25, 2026, Phillips signed with the Houston Rockets.